MontrealCorpusTools/PolyglotDB/docs/source/case_study_praat.rst

 Motivation
 ----------

+This case study demonstrates **applying a Praat script to make custom measures**.
+These are "static measures", e.g. one COG value per sibilant token or one F1 and F2 value per vowel token.

 Sibilants, and in particular, /s/, have been observed to show interesting sociolinguistic variation according to a range of intersecting factors, including gendered, class, and ethnic identities (Stuart-Smith, 2007; Levon, Maegaard and Pharao, 2017).
 Sibilants - /s ʃ z ʒ/ - also show systematic variation according to place of articulation (Johnson, 2003).
 Alveolar fricatives /s z/ as in send, zen, are formed as a jet of air is forced through a narrow constriction between the tongue tip/blade held close to the alveolar ridge, and the air strikes the upper teeth as it escapes, resulting in high pitched friction.
 The post-alveolar fricatives /ʃ ʒ/, as in ‘sheet’, ‘Asia’, have a more retracted constriction, the cavity in front of the constriction is a bit longer/bigger, and the pitch is correspondingly lower.
 In many varieties of English, the post-alveolar fricatives also have some lip-rounding, reducing the pitch further.

 Acoustically, sibilants show a spectral ‘mountain’ profile, with peaks and troughs reflecting the resonances of the cavities formed by the articulators (Jesus and Shadle, 2002).
 The frequency of the main spectral peak, and/or main area of acoustic energy (Centre of Gravity), corresponds quite well to shifts in place of articulation, including quite fine-grained differences, such as those which are interesting for sociolinguistic analysis: alveolars show higher frequencies, more retracted post-alveolars show lower frequencies.